SimonSubokLee/ston-docs-son/admin/getting_started.rst

 -  ``<Address2>``

    If all ``<Address>`` are working without problems, ``<Address2>`` will not run for the service.
-   However, if failure is detected in the active server, the standby server functionally substitutes for the failed server until all issues are recovered.
+   However, if any failure is detected in the active servers from ''<Address>'', the substitute ones from ''<Address2>'' are activated.
-   When the active server is recovered, the standby server returns to standby status.
+   If servers from ''<Address>'' are recovered, the substitue servers return to standby status.
-   If there is any error in the standby server, the relevant standby server will not standby for service until all errors are recovered.
+   If there is any error in the substitue servers, the substitute server will never become active nor standby for service until all errors are recovered.

 .. _api-etc-help: